andyatkinson/andyatkinson.github.io/_posts/2023-05-26-better-writing-vale.md

 * Casing errors
 * “weasel words”
 * Rewriting passive voice to active voice
-* Rewriting words or sentences that are flagged as “too wordy”
+* Rewriting words or sentences that are “too wordy”

 I don't take 100% of the suggestions, but most of the items classified as "errors" are legitimate, and a lot of the "warnings" serve as good suggestions to consider.

 The flagship feature of Vale seems to be the ability to create an externalized writing style.

 The website features the writing styles of many companies.
-So far I've just tried the write-good style but am looking forward to exploring custom writing styles.
+So far I've just tried the [write-good](https://github.com/errata-ai/write-good) package but I am interested in trying more of them.

-This can even be taken to a point where your prose can be "linted" just like code.[^proselinting] In the linked article, they discuss how to perform checks automatically using the Vale GitHub Action.
+Automatic checking is called "prose linting," similar to the linting process for code.[^proselinting] In the linked article, they discuss how to perform checks automatically using the Vale GitHub Action.

 If you write a lot of text as Markdown, I highly recommend trying out Vale in your workflow!